 In the past, we've used toothbrushes and floss as a good comparison point for the vitamin debate, and it still holds up.
 Though we all know proper dental cleaning is necessary for all-around health and wellness, using a toothbrush and floss has not been identified as having a direct role in treating or solving a specific medical condition.

 "Which vitamins ARE eligible?"

-Though multivitamins are likely the most-popular OTC supplement, only a handful of targeted vitamins have achieved FSA- and HSA-eligibility, provided the patients have documentation from their doctors claiming the need.
+Though multivitamins are likely the most-popular OTC supplement, only two targeted vitamins have achieved FSA- and HSA-eligibility.

-Likewise, glucosamine/chondroitin supplements are extremely popular because of their proven benefits for treating arthritis.
+Likewise, glucosamine/chondroitin supplements are eligible as well as extremely popular because of their proven benefits for treating arthritis.